 Being involved in a car accident can be one of the scariest experiences you can ever go through.
 Your situation can worsen if you are the only provider in your household and have to nurse an injury for months or even years.
 This situation can put you under a lot of stress.
 For this and other reasons, car accident victims often decide to file a claim against the liable parties.
 A personal injury lawsuit can allow you to fight for compensation to cover your expenses.
 Should you sue the liable parties immediately after your crash?
-Can you wait a year and then sue the responsible parties?
-The Baltimore car accident lawyers at The Law Offices of Randolph Rice discuss these critical matters below.
+Can you wait a year and then sue the responsible parties? the Baltimore car accident lawyers at Rice, Murtha & Psoras discuss these critical matters below.

 Can I Sue the Responsible Driver a Year After My Crash in Maryland?